LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/marathon/README.md

 And tells them:
 - how many more hours they would need to finish a marathon at their current pace

 ...But there's a bug in the code!
+A bug is an error or flaw in a computer program that causes it to produce an incorrect or unexpected result.

 Make a file called `marathon.c` in your IDE, copy over the starter code, and try to fix it so it returns the correct amount of time left.

 An example run of the corrected code:
 ```